rbontekoe/BAWJ/docs/src/chapter3.md

-# 3 - Set-up the design
+# 3 - The design set-up

 ### What you will learn